UVLabs/location-picker-at-checkout-for-woocommerce/readme.txt

 The way in which shipping methods are saved by the plugin has been changed.
 Please go to WooCommerce->Location Picker at Checkout->Visibility Rules and set the desired shipping methods you'd like the map to be hidden for, then save your changes.

 == Changelog ==

+= 1.3.5 =
+* [New] Added Places Autocomplete feature [Learn More](https://lpacwp.com/docs/getting-started/google-cloud-console/places-autocomplete-feature/).
+* [New] New option in General Settings to allow plugin to immediately request the customer location on checkout page load.
+[Learn More](https://lpacwp.com/docs/getting-started/plugin-settings/general-settings/#detect-customer-location-on-checkout-page-load).
+* [Info] Tested on WC 5.9.

 = 1.3.4 =
 * [New] Get the customer's last order location and display it on the map at checkout.